Subtitles and Transcript

 0:23 Chris Anderson: Thank you so much, Prime Minister, that was both fascinating and quite inspiring.
 So, you're calling for a global ethic.
 Would you describe that as global citizenship?
 Is that an idea that you believe in, and how would you define that?

 1:00 So there are challenges to be met.
 I believe the concept of global citizenship will simply grow out of people talking to each other across continents.
-But then, of course, the task is to create the institutions that make that global society work.
+But of course the task is to create the institutions that make that global society work.
 But I don't think we should underestimate the extent to which massive changes in technology make possible the linking up of people across the world.

 1:21 CA: But people get excited about this idea of global citizenship, but then they get confused a bit again when they start thinking about patriotism, and how to combine these two.
 I mean, you're elected as Prime Minister with a brief to bat for Britain.
 How do you reconcile the two things?

-1:40 GB: Well, of course national identity remains important.
+1:39 GB: Well, of course national identity remains important.
 But it's not at the expense of people accepting their global responsibilities.
-And I think one of the problems of a recession is that people become more protectionist, they look in on themselves, they try to protect their own nation, perhaps at the expense of other nations.
+And I think one of the problems of recession is that people become more protectionist, they look in on themselves, they try to protect their own nation, perhaps at the expense of other nations.
 When you actually look at the motor of the world economy, it cannot move forward unless there is trade between the different countries.
 And any nation that would become protectionist over the next few years would deprive itself of the chance of getting the benefits of growth in the world economy.

 2:16 So, you've got to have a healthy sense of patriotism; that's absolutely important.
-But you've got to realize that this world has changed fundamentally, and the problems that we have cannot be solved by one nation and one nation alone.
+But you've got to realize that this world has changed fundamentally, and the problems we have cannot be solved by one nation and one nation alone.

 2:28 CA: Well, indeed.
 But what do you do when the two come into conflict and you're forced to make a decision that either is in Britain's interest, or the interest of Britons, or citizens elsewhere in the world?